microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 Navigate to [github.com](https://github.com/) and create an account if you haven't already, or log in and fill out your profile.

+Note: You should also be familiar with bash commands(Linux terminal commands).
+The commands on Git bash are very much similar to the terminal commands.
+All the work to be done on git is done on Git Bash.

 ✅ GitHub isn't the only code repository in the world; there are others, but GitHub is the best known

 ### Preparation